 - Tanya Cerny FGAA, DipDT South Australia Education Support Officer Close

-- Lise Jensen BScH, Cert.
-IV TAE, DipDT, FGAA Theory Lecturer GEM1/GEM2 Close
+- Lise Jensen BScHons, Cert.
+IV TAE, DipDT, FGAA South Australian Secretary, Practical and Theory Lecturer GEM1/GEM2 Close

 - Sarenah Gallasch FGAA Theory Lecturer GEM1/GEM2 Close